Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: Imprint on gravitational waves

-The physical mechanism responsible for the accelerated evolution is illustrated in Fig.~\ref{fig:quantities}, which disentangles the conservative and dissipative contributions to the dynamics.
+The physical mechanism driving the orbital evolution is illustrated in Fig.~\ref{fig:quantities}, which displays the radial dependence of the orbital frequency and energy flux for various spin and magnetic field configurations.

-First, we consider the \emph{dynamical response} of the orbit (top panel).
-In the Kerr–BR spacetime, the magnetic field introduces geometrical confinement terms that scale schematically as \(\sim B^2 r^2\) in the metric functions (e.g., through the conformal factor \(\Lambda = 1 + B^2 r^2\)).
-These terms effectively steepen the radial potential well.
-To counteract this additional inward curvature and maintain a stable circular orbit at a fixed radius \(r\), the test particle must possess a larger angular momentum and angular velocity than in the vacuum Kerr case.
-This leads to the frequency ``blue-shift'' \(\Omega_{\rm mag} > \Omega_{\rm vac}\) across the inspiral.
+First, we observe a robust frequency enhancement in the strong-field regime.
+As the particle approaches the ISCO, the magnetic field introduces geometrical confinement terms (scaling as $\sim B^2 r^2$) that effectively steepen the radial potential well.
+To counteract this additional inward curvature and maintain a stable circular orbit, the test particle requires a larger angular velocity than in the vacuum Kerr case.
+Consequently, near the ISCO, we consistently observe a frequency blue-shift ($\Omega_{\rm mag} > \Omega_{\rm vac}$) for all spins.

-Second, we examine the \emph{radiative consequence} (bottom panel).
-In the weak-field limit, the gravitational-wave energy flux scales as \(\dot{E}_{\rm GW} \propto \Omega_\phi^{10/3}\).
-This high-power dependence acts as a nonlinear amplifier: even a modest magnetic correction to the orbital frequency produces a substantial enhancement in the energy-emission rate.
-As shown in the logarithmic scale of Fig.~\ref{fig:quantities} (bottom), the flux enhancement can reach orders of magnitude, depending on the field strength and orbital separation.
+Second, a distinct topological transition appears in the global frequency evolution.
+As shown in the top panel of Fig.~\ref{fig:quantities}, for weak magnetic fields ($B=0$ and $0.05$), the orbital frequency increases monotonically as the radius shrinks from $25m$ to the ISCO.
+This corresponds to the standard ``chirp'' behavior where the inspiral naturally leads to higher frequencies.
+However, for stronger fields ($B=0.10$ and $0.15$), the frequency exhibits a non-monotonic behavior: as the orbit shrinks from $25m$, the frequency initially decreases before eventually turning over and increasing rapidly near the ISCO.
+This implies that in the far region, the magnetic potential dominates and creates an environment where tighter orbits are actually slower---an ``inverse chirp'' regime---before the standard gravity-dominated dynamics take over at small radii.

-This ``magnetic amplification'' generates a feedback loop: the particle radiates energy more efficiently, causing the orbital radius to shrink more rapidly \(\bigl|\diff r/\diff t\bigr| \propto \dot{E}_{\rm GW}\), which in turn drives the system deeper into the strong-field region where the magnetic curvature corrections are even more pronounced.
-As a result, the magnetized system undergoes an accelerated inspiral and reaches the plunge significantly earlier than a vacuum system with identical initial parameters.
+This dynamical behavior translates directly into the radiative output (bottom panel).
+Since the flux scales as $\dot{E}_{\rm GW} \propto \Omega_\phi^{10/3}$, the frequency enhancement near the ISCO acts as a nonlinear amplifier, increasing the energy emission rate by orders of magnitude.
+This generates a feedback loop: the particle radiates energy more efficiently, causing the orbit to shrink more rapidly, which in turn drives the system deeper into the strong-field region.

-\subsection{Waveform dephasing and cutoff}
+\subsection{Waveform Dephasing and Cutoff}

-We construct a time-domain gravitational-wave strain \(h(t)\) using a quadrupole proxy for the dominant \((2,2)\) mode and an optimally oriented observer:
+We construct a time-domain gravitational-wave strain $h(t)$ using a quadrupole proxy for the dominant $(2,2)$ mode and an optimally oriented observer: